2021 Approved Budget (Operating and Capital)

-The City Manager presents the 2021 Recommended Budget for your review and consideration.
-The 2021 Recommended Budget combines both the operating budget and capital improvement program into one document.
-As the organization made harrowing decisions to address economic hardships as a result of the COVID-19 crisis, a concerted effort was made to prioritize essential and important services with the forward-thinking and progressive approach that sets Boulder apart.
+The City Manager presents the 2021 Approved Budget .
+The 2021 Approved Budget combines both the operating budget and capital improvement program into one document.
+As the organization made difficult decisions to address economic hardships as a result of the COVID-19 crisis, a concerted effort was made to prioritize essential and important services with the forward-thinking and progressive approach that sets Boulder apart.

 For more information on the 2021-2026 Capital Improvement Program, click here.